-Role limited to discrimination outside the employment field.

-The Ombudsman also plays a role against discrimination on the grounds of sex, race, colour, national, ethnic and social origin, political affiliation, religious and cultural background, language, property, social background, disability and origin.

-The Ombudsman covers discrimination by public sector bodies.

-The Labour Inspectorate covers discrimination in the private sector and in the field of employment for the five grounds protected by the Directives.

-The Equal Treatment Committee covers discrimination in any field with the exception of the public sector and does not deal with employment and occupation for the five grounds protected in the two Directives.
+- The Office of the Ombudsman for Discrimination in the Åland Islands was established by the Provincial Act on the Ombudsman for Discrimination 67/2005. - The Discrimination Tribunal may prohibit discriminatory conduct outside the employment field (Non-Discrimination Act, Section 13), its decisions are binding. - $^{\scriptscriptstyle 403}$ $\,$ Role also limited to discrimination outside the employment field. - 404 In practice the Ombudsman for Minorities also deals with nationality discrimination. - In French legislation the protected grounds are: sex, pregnancy, belonging (whether real or supposed) to an ethnic origin, a nation, a race or a certain religion, morals, sexual orientation, sexual identity, age, family situation; genetic characteristics, physical appearance, family name, health, disability, union activities and political convictions. - The Ombudsman also plays a role against discrimination on the grounds of sex, race, colour, national, ethnic and social origin, political affiliation, religious and cultural background, language, property, social background, disability and origin. - 407 The Ombudsman covers discrimination by public sector bodies. - The Labour Inspectorate covers discrimination in the private sector and in the field of employment and occupation for the five grounds protected by the Directives. - The Equal Treatment Committee covers discrimination in any field with the exception of the public sector and does not deal with employment and occupation for the five grounds protected in the two Directives. - The Parliamentary Ombudsman may deal with equality/discrimination in relation to administrative procedure.
+There is no human rights institution either in Iceland.